 Mix in a combination of raspberries, blackberries, and blueberries.
 Then, you’ll have a mixed berry apple pie.
 It will be colorful and tasty.

-Or, add some chopped strawberries into the pie filling.
+Or, add some chopped strawberries to the pie filling.
 Strawberry apple pie is a wonderful summertime pie.

 Pears have a similar taste and texture to apples, so add a few pear slices to your filling.
 They are a bit sweeter than apples, so you might want to take out a bit of the apple pie filling before you add the pears.